 In addition, unpeeled hard-boiled eggs (still in the shell) can be refrigerated up to one week.
 Peeled hard-boiled eggs can also be stored in the refrigerator in a sealed container for one week.

-Here's an important food safety note: Deviled eggs should only be stored a maximum of 2 hours at room temperature.
+Here's an important food safety note: Deviled eggs, like any egg recipe, should only be stored a maximum of 2 hours at room temperature.

 - Make hard-boiled eggs: Fill a large pot with water and bring to a boil.
 Carefully place eggs in the hot water.
 Place the lid on the pot, reduce heat to low, and cook the eggs on a bare simmer for 12 minutes.